securityfirst/tent-content/contents_en/operations/evacuation/beginner/safe-houses.md

 [Title]: # (Safe Houses)
 [Order]: # (4)

-# Safe Houses

-Safe houses take a number of different forms.
-They can either be emergency safe houses which are houses or apartments rented specifically for this purpose OR emergency safe havens which are in the already-occupied houses or apartments of friendly people.

-Safe houses and safe havens should be in a relatively anonymous community where neighbours won't be suspicious about what is going on, or in a community where the neighbours can be relied on not to inform.

-Safe houses and safe havens should be in locations which allow observation of approaches to the property.
-There should be a number of emergency escape routes which are known to all those who may need to stay there.
-They should ideally have a secure parking place which would make it harder to place a tracker under the car at night.
-Safe houses should be secure, with locks on windows, doors and gates and have a good quality alarm system and/or a dog.
-They should have a modicum of comfort - with appropriate running water, heating and electricity.

-Safe houses that are usually empty should be regularly serviced.
-Houses should not be left empty for weeks/months on end, as this may look suspicious: post should be collected regularly; the grass should be cut.
-If the house is unoccupied, non-sensitive activity should occur in the house every few days to make it look occupied.
-Ideally all rent and bills should be paid using cash to avoid leaving a trace.

-Safe houses and safe havens might need the following:
+Safe houses may be:

+*	Spaces rented specifically for emergencies;
+*	Spaces already being used by friendly people (safe havens).

+# Choosing a safe house

+## Neighbourhood

+Choose a community:

+*	Where you are likely to be anonymous and not raise suspicion;
+*	That is unlikely to inform on activity in the safe house.

+## Approach

+Choose a building with:

+*	Oversight over approaches and entrances.
+*	Emergency escape routes which are known to team members.
+*	Secure parking to prevent others accessing your vehicle or placing a tracker.

+(Learn more about this in [counter-surveillance](umbrella://lesson/counter-surveillance/2).)

+## Security and comfort

+Choose a space with:

+*	Locks on windows, doors and gates.
+*	A quality alarm system, or a dog if appropriate.
+*	Appropriate water, heating and electricity.

+## Maintenance

+*	Pay rent and bills in cash to avoid leaving a paper trail.
+*	Arrange for empty safe houses to be serviced to avoid suspicion (collect mail, cut grass).
+*	Arrange activity for empty safe houses to make them look occupied.

+## Equipment

+Consider:

-*   Sufficient supplies of fuel, food, batteries and water for each person to last for a minimum of ten days.
+*   Fuel, food, batteries and water to last everyone in it at least ten days;
-*   Emergency generator
+*   An emergency generator;
-*   Battery or wind up mechanical radio and ideally a TV
+*   Battery-powered or wind-up mechanical radio;
-*   Clothing, especially outerwear appropriate for varying weather conditions
+*   Clothing, especially weather-proof outerwear;
-*   Advanced first aid kit with necessary medications as required
+*   Advanced first aid kit with extra medications as required;
-*   Flashlights with extra batteries*   Maps and communication plans as appropriate (to plan for emergency evacuation)
+*   Flashlights with extra batteries;
+*   Maps, emergency evacuation procedures;
-*   Fully charged mobile phones and chargers, appropriate credit
+*   Mobile phones with top-up credit and chargers;
-*   Satellite phone and charger (if issued)
+*   Satellite phone and charger if needed;
-*   Sufficient amounts of extra cash
+*   Sufficient cash;
-*   Items to reduce psychological stress upon anyone using the safe-house (e.g. books, magazines, board games, games consoles etc.)
+*   Items to reduce stress (e.g. books, magazines, TV, board games, games consoles etc.)

-All sensitive waste produced at the house should be shredded/ securely burnt and disposed of.
-Residents should be aware of all possibly incriminating evidence that may be held there: electronic equipment; documents; travel tickets; receipts; or general waste which indicates the number, type or activities of the people using the house.

-Emergency grab bags for each person should be located close to the most likely emergency escape routes.
-See the [Protective Equipment](umbrella://lesson/protective-equipment) lesson for details on what to pack in a grab bag.
+## Waste

+Shred, burn, or destroy waste that may reveal information about you or the safe house.

+Consider:

+*	Documents;
+*	Ticket stubs;
+*	Receipts;
+*	Electronic waste;
+*	General waste which reveals the number of people using the house or what they are doing.